trine-marie-sandberg/the-social-vegan/README.md

 ## Description

-The Social Vegan is a project I built for my second year CSS frameworks course assignment at Noroff, studying front end development.
+The Social Vegan is a project I built for my second year CSS frameworks, and JavaScript 2 course assignment at Noroff, studying front end development.

 ## Built With